 The day had warmed, and we removed our jackets while we waited.
-First to arrive was the long hitting, defending US Open Champion, Gary Woodland.
+First to arrive was the long-hitting, defending US Open Champion, Gary Woodland.
 As his was the first swing we saw on sixteen, we didn’t have a reference yet on how far his tee shot went.
-It was hit perfectly, drawing down the left centre cut of the fairway.
+It was hit perfectly, drawing down the left-center cut of the fairway.

 Joining him was another long hitter, and former US Open champion, Dustin Johnson.
 Our vantage point was perfect to witness his somewhat unorthodox swing.
 Walking with the group were vice-captains Zach Johnson and one of my childhood heroes Freddie Couples.